-Culture is difficult to define.
-For some, culture represents the artistic tastes of the social elite.
-Others think of culture as a political reality, and seek to change it through the ballot box.
-For others, culture has more to do with advertising, or family, or education, or religion.
-This definitional difficulty may actually help provide understanding re- garding the concept of culture, because culture includes all of these areas and more.
-Yet, culture is more than merely the sum of all its varied parts.
-It is a way of life for par- ticular people connected in real, tangible ways.
-Sociologist Clifford Geertz described culture this way: “believing that man is an animal suspended in webs of significance he himself has spun, I take culture to be those webs.”
-Culture is the webs of significance and meaning that hold people up.
-And Culture is the making and cultivating of goods that form the webs themselves.
-People and goods and meaning.
+Culture is notoriously difficult to define.
+For some, culture represents the artistic tastes of the social elite: opera, art house cinema, or avante-garde art.
+Others think of culture as more of a political reality and seek to change it through the ballot box.
+For others culture has more to do with advertising, family, education, or religion.
+Rather than being an obstacle, this definitional difficulty can actually provide a rich understanding of culture, because culture includes all of these areas and more.
+Even so, culture is more than merely the sum of all its varied parts.
+It is a way of life for particular people connected in real, tangible ways.
+Sociologist Clifford Geertz described culture this way: “Man is an animal suspended in webs of significance he himself has spun, I take culture to be those webs.”
+Culture is the webs of significance and meaning that hold us up.
+But culture is more than just the webs; it is also the making and cultivating of goods that form the webs themselves.
 For this paper, culture will be defined as the way people make sense of the world as they make something of the world.

 In the beginning, there was culture.
 And it was good.

 Genesis begins with a Creator calling the cosmos into existence.
 Each “let there be” brought forth something new to contribute to the growing complexity of goods.
 God as Creator was busy connecting this complexity of goods—day and night, sun and moon, plants and animals, water, earth and air—into a gloriously Good place for man to “live and work and have our being.”
 In other words, God was busy making a culture in which to situate his image-bearers.